Introduction by Jim Liddane

 McFarlane, Steve Cropper, Spooner Oldham, Clayton Ivey,

-Pete Carr, Jerry Allison, Duane Eddy, Jimmy Johnson,
+Pete Carr, Jerry Allison, Duane Eddy, Jimmy Johnson, Sonny Curtis, and Donald Duck Dunn;

 Second row: inductees Booker T. Jones, Randy McCormick,

-David Hood, Wayne Jackson, Andrew Love & Joe B. Maudlin,
+David Hood, Wayne Jackson, Andrew Love & Joe B. Maudlin, Musicians Hall of Fames Joe Chambers and inductee Roger

-Hawkins; front row: BMI’s Jody Williams, with inductees Billy
+Hawkins; front row: BMIs Jody Williams, with inductees Billy

 Sherrill and Barry Beckett.
 [Photo courtesy BMI]

+A lot of covers!
+Did you actively go out to promote those songs to the people who ended up recording them?
 No - not at all, I don't think I've ever written a song specifically for somebody, and I have always been very slow to promote my songs.
 I mean, I've never been able to go up to somebody and say "Hey man, I've just written this great song and it's just right for you".
 I really can't do that.
 Of course, you have the motel room show - you know, somebody comes to town and you all go over to the motel and sit around playing one guitar - the guitar pool as Roger Miller called it!
 And of course, at those sessions, somebody might pick up on something you're playing and record it, but that's about it.

+Did publishers help at all?
 Well I think Snuff did a real good job promoting my songs, and frankly, I've had some really good luck with publishers along the way pushing my songs, because as I say, I'm not too good at doing that myself.

+After Viva, you went back to school.
+Why?
 Well I suppose, I was at a bit of a loose end, and of course, by now I had the wherewithal to take time off and do what I wanted, and so I studied for a year at the Sherman School of Music - arranging mainly, and it was a real good time.
 It was also a tremendous help to me.

+Was it around this time that you got into writing commercials and jingles?
 Yeah, this singer friend of mine called me and said "I'm doing this jingle for this agency up in San Francisco and they want a song like 'The Straight Life' and I told them I know the guy that wrote that".
 Anyway, the agency sent me the material, I wrote the jingle, and for two years, I had the Olympia Beer commercial.

-Then through another friend, I got into contact with Don Piestrup who was probably the busiest jingle writer on the West Coast.
-He was a real great jazz player, and had worked with Stan Kenton, and he really gave me a great musical education - a great man, a genius, and he has been a major influence on me.
-Anyway, he called me one day to do the vocals on a Lumberjack Syrup commercial, and afterwards, he asked me if I'd like to do some more.
+commercial, and afterwards, he asked me if I'd like to do some more.
 So I did, and you know, the money was so good - I had no idea until then just how much money there was in jingles.
 We did them for McDonalds, Yamaha, Buick, Continental Airlines, Western Airlines - we seemed to have every airline, every burger, every car - and I guess for about four years, I devoted most of my time to doing them, in between going out on the road with the Crickets.

+While you were doing jingles, you also wrote the theme for the Mary Tyler Moore show, which back then, was as big a TV show as "Friends" is now.
+How did that come about?
 One of my dear friends, Doug Gilmore, who was road manager for Roger Miller, called me one day and said that Mary Tyler Moore was readying a sitcom, and they wanted a real good song for the theme.
 He also said that they had a couple of writers in mind, and asked me if I would like to have a shot at trying out for it as well.

 Naturally I said yes, and later that morning, he dropped off a four-page format - you know "girl from the Midwest, moves to Minneapolis, gets a job in a newsroom, can't afford her apartment etc" which gave me the flavour of what it was all about.